threefoldfoundation/info_sdk/src/5_3bot_sysadmin/chatflows/solutions/kubernetes/advanced_k8s.md

 inlets client --remote "mydomain.be:8080" --upstream "http://172.30.1.50:80" --token "${AUTHTOKEN}"
 ```

-If you have deployed the drupal-mysql example which contains an ingress ressources you can modify the ingress to the domain name here it is mydomain.be so that now when you hit http://mydomain.be you are redirected to the drupal website
+If you have deployed the drupal-mysql example which contains an ingress ressources you could modify the ingress to the domain name here it is mydomain.be so that now when you hit http://mydomain.be you are redirected to the drupal website

 ## CNI

-Container networking is the mechanism through which containers can optionally connect to other containers, the host, and outside networks like the internet.
+Container networking is the mechanism through which containers could optionally connect to other containers, the host, and outside networks like the internet.
 The idea behind the CNI initiative is to create a framework for dynamically configuring the appropriate network configuration and resources when containers are provisioned or destroyed.

 ### Benchmark